Scrum Master vs Project Manager: What's the Difference?

 How Scrum Masters and Project Managers collaborate for project success

-Do you need both Scrum Master and project manager?
+Do you need a Scrum Master and a Project Manager?

 It depends on how your company and team operate.
 There isn't a hard and fast rule here.